-Resident IT Support guru and Web Design master, Dave Jones, has always been a car nut, and when he joined VW Heritage in 2008 it seemed like he was the perfect fit!
+Resident IT Support guru and Web Design master, Dave Jones, has always been a car nut, and when he joined the Heritage Parts Centre team in 2008 it seemed like he was the perfect fit!

 Although he was driving a recently renovated Corrado G60 at the time Dave cut his teeth on a trio of aircooled ‘beauties’ as well as owning a fistful of Fords, some Minis a turbo’d Volvo and a couple of Golfs.

 It was through cars that I first met Dave in 2000, in fact I got close to buying one of his bugs back in the day and later scored a 1275 cooper-alike from him instead.

 After working with us for a year or so the peer pressure from fellow team members started and Dave went looking for another Beetle to own.